Bluesky at Home » DIY Projects » How to Decorate Pumpkins with Rope and Twine

 You only need a few supplies to decorate a pumpkin with rope:

-• a faux pumpkin, either paper maché, styrofoam, plastic ~ I have had this paper maché pumpkin for a year
+• a faux pumpkin, either paper maché, styrofoam, or plastic – I have had this paper maché pumpkin for a year

-• rope of chosen color and thickness ~ I found this rope in the macrame aisle at Joann.
-At 50 feet long, it was $5.99, but on sale for 40% off, so I paid $$3.59.
+• rope of chosen color and thickness – I found this rope in the macrame aisle at Joann.
+I like the look of the unbleached rope best for pumpkins.

 • sharp scissors

-• Remove the stem from your pumpkin.
+• Step 1 – Remove the stem from your pumpkin.
 Set aside.

-• Unwind your rope for several feet so you have plenty to work with.
+• Step 2 – Unwind your rope for several feet so you have plenty to work with.

-• Starting at either the top or the bottom of the pumpkin (it doesn’t matter which) in the indententions, run a bead of glue at least halfway down.
+• Step 3 – Starting at either the top or the bottom of the pumpkin (it doesn’t matter which) in the indentations, run a bead of glue at least halfway down.

-• Cut the rope and press down with glue.
+• Step 5 – Cut the rope and press down with glue.

-• Repeat all around the pumpkin until it is covered with rope.
+• Step 6 – Repeat all around the pumpkin until it is covered with rope.

-• For variety, I looped some lengths of rope over a straight length.
+• NOTE: For variety, I looped some lengths of rope over a straight length.

-• You will notice the places where you have to cut shorter lengths of rope.
-I actually liked how the frayed rope added a bit of rustic look to the pumpkin.
+• NOTE: You will notice the places where you have to cut shorter lengths of rope.
+I actually liked how the frayed rope added a bit of a rustic look to the pumpkin.

-• After gluing all the rope around your pumpkin, next glue the stem back on the top of the pumpkin.
+• Step 7 – After gluing all the rope around your pumpkin, glue the stem back on the top of the pumpkin.

 • You may notice that some of the paper maché pumpkin showed through, but I liked that look.